 Tobacco, Alcohol, and Other Illegal Drugs

-A student shall not use, sell, buy, give, or be under the influence of, or possess illegal drugs, including marijuana, alcoholic beverages, intoxicants, nicotine products, or any other substance defined by law as a “controlled substance” or “dangerous drug” at any time while under the supervision, jurisdiction, or control of the school or school sponsored activities, including extra-curricular activities.
+A student shall not use, sell, buy, give, or be under the influence of, or possess illegal drugs, including marijuana, marijuana products include, but are not limited to edible products, ointments, tinctures, marijuana derivatives, marijuana concentrates, and marijuana intended for use by smoking or vaping, alcoholic beverages, intoxicants, nicotine products, or any other substance defined by law as a “controlled substance” or “dangerous drug” at any time while under the supervision, jurisdiction, or control of the school or school sponsored activities, including extra-curricular activities.
 (Legitimate use of prescription drugs, evidenced by a Montana health care professional is permitted).

 Our school district has a contract with Montana Interquest Detection Canines to conduct periodic inspection of our campus.
 These inspections will be carried out by a nationally certified canine and handler.
 These units are specially trained to find contraband items that include: illegal drugs, gunpowder related items, alcoholic beverages and over-the-counter and prescription medications.
 Student lockers, classrooms, locker rooms, athletic facilities, commons areas, vehicles, desks, backpacks and any other articles on school property are subject to inspection.
 All inspections will be conducted within the scope of law and with the knowledge of the student.

 For personal possession (Personal possession shall mean possessing small amounts of drugs, including marijuana, alcoholic beverages, intoxicants, or any other substance defined by law as a “controlled substance” or “dangerous drug” intended for personal use.):